Jairo-Serr/portfolio/README.md

-# hi! i'm under construction
+# hi! this is my portfolio
 Github Pages for Hellojai.ro